Small-Text: Active Learning for Text Classification in Python: Comparison to Previous Software

 \section{Comparison to Previous Software}

 Unsurprisingly, after decades of research and development on active learning, numerous other libraries are available that focus on active learning as well.
-In the following we present a selection of the most relevant open-source projects for which either a related publication is available or a larger user base exists: \jclalName \citep{reyes:2016} is a generic framework for active learning which is implemented in Java and can be used either through XML configurations or directly from the code.
+In the following we present a selection of the most relevant open-source projects for which either a related publication is available or a larger user base exists: \jclalName \cite{reyes:2016} is a generic framework for active learning which is implemented in Java and can be used either through XML configurations or directly from the code.
 It offers an experimental setting which includes 18 query strategies.
-The aim of \libactName \citep{yang:2017} is to provide active learning for real-world applications.
-Among 19 other strategies, it includes a well-known meta-learning strategy \citep{hsu:2015}.
-The \modalName library \citep{danka:2018} offers active learning including regression, multi-label classification and stream-based active learning.
-It offers 12 query strategies, also builds on \sklearnName by default, and provides instructions how to include GPU-based models using \texttt{Keras} and \pytorchName. \alipyName \citep{tang:2019} provides an active learning framework targeted at the experimental active learning setting.
+The aim of \libactName \cite{yang:2017} is to provide active learning for real-world applications.
+Among 19 other strategies, it includes a well-known meta-learning strategy \cite{hsu:2015}. \baalName \cite{atighehchian:2020} provides bayesian active learning including methods to obtain uncertainty estimates.
+The \modalName library \cite{danka:2018} offers single- and multi-label active learning, provides 21 query strategies, also builds on \sklearnName by default, and offers instructions how to include GPU-based models using \texttt{Keras} and \pytorchName. \alipyName \cite{tang:2019} provides an active learning framework targeted at the experimental active learning setting.
 Apart from providing 22~query strategies, it supports alternative active learning settings, e.g., active learning with noisy annotators.
-The \lrtcLongName (\lrtcName; \cite{ein-dor:2020}) also focuses on text classification and has a number of built-in models, datasets, and query strategies to perform active learning experiments.
+The \lrtcLongName (\lrtcName; \cite{ein-dor:2020}) is an experimentation framework for the low resource scenario and supports which can be easily extended.
+It also focuses on text classification and has a number of built-in models, datasets, and query strategies to perform active learning experiments.
+Another recent library is \scikitActivemlName which offers general active learning built around \sklearnName.
+It comes with 29 query strategies but provides no stopping criteria.
+GPU-based functionality can be used via \texttt{skorch},\footnote{We also evaluated the use of \texttt{skorch} but transformer models were not supported at that time.} a \pytorchName wrapper, which is a ready-to-use adapter as opposed to our implemented classifier structures but is on the other hand restricted to the \sklearnName interfaces. \altoolboxName~\cite{tsvigun:2022} is an active learning framework that provides an annotation interface and a benchmarking mechanism to develop new query strategies.
+While it has some overlap with \libraryName, it is not a library, but also focuses on text data, namely on text classification and sequence tagging.